 That's probably because the numbers wouldn't look that great up against the numbers of iPhones or Macs sold.
 However, we do know that Apple's wearables business - including Beats and AirPods is "as big as a Fortune 300 company" - so effectively one of the top 300 US companies.

 Tim Cook also said back in February that sales around last Christmas and in that quarter were the best ever for Apple Watch.
+So what are we expecting from the new Apple Watch?

 When is the Apple Watch Series 4 release date?